katowulf/gvcassist/app/README.md

 ## Deployment

-When deploying to staging servers, use `--mode development`; production servers use `--mode production`.
+When deploying to staging servers, use `npm run build`; production servers use `npm run build:prod`.

 ```
+# Prep for staging server (in development mode)
-npm run build --mode <development|production>
+npm run build

+# Prep for production server (in production mode)
+npm run build:prod
 ```

 ## Todo list